srsapireddy/OpenLANE_EDA/README.md

 ### STA, DRC and LVS</br>
 The final steps in OpenLANE involve STA, DrC, and LVS.</br>
-  * Timing sign-off involves doing RC extraction from the routed layout using OpenSTA to highlight any timing violations, if there are any.</br>
+  * Timing sign-off involves doing RC extraction from the routed layout using OpenSTA to highlight any timing violations if there are any.</br>
-  * DRC – Magic has used for DRC and SPICE extraction from the layout.</br>
+  * DRC – Magic has been used for DRC and SPICE extraction from the layout.</br>
   * LVS – Magic and Netgen are used for LVS.
 Extracted SPICE by MAGIC vs. Verilog netlist.</br>

 ## Open Source EDA Tools</br>